Heinz prevent infant packaging formula risk with automation

 At the HJ Heinz factory in Cumbria, UK, baby milk powder is manufactured and packaged ready for distribution overseas.
 Due to the sensitive nature of the products, accurate barcode reading is essential to ensure the correct products are identified and shipped to the correct customer.

-The site was using a label verification system where one element could only read ladder barcodes and although a separate system was created to read the picket fence barcodes; the readers could not cope with the 97 cans per minute high-speed production.
-Heinz was keen to upgrade to a more reliable system which could achieve 100% read rates, eliminating any risk of packaging errors.
+The site was using another suppliers label verification system where one element could only read ladder barcodes and although a separate system was created to read the picket fence barcodes; the readers could not cope with the 97 cans per minute high-speed production.
+Heinz were keen to upgrade to a more reliable system which could achieve 100% read rates, eliminating any risk of packaging errors.

 How automation solved Heinz's challenges